pbiecek/xai_resources/README.md

 * [The Mythos of Model Interpretability](https://arxiv.org/abs/1606.03490); Zachary C. Lipton; Supervised machine learning models boast remarkable predictive capabilities.
 But can you trust your model?
 Will it work in deployment?
 What else can it tell you about the world?
 We want models to be not only good, but interpretable.
 And yet the task of interpretation appears underspecified. (...)
 First, we examine the motivations underlying interest in interpretability, finding them to be diverse and occasionally discordant.
 Then, we address model properties and techniques thought to confer interpretability, identifying transparency to humans and post-hoc explanations as competing notions.
 Throughout, we discuss the feasibility and desirability of different notions, and question the oft-made assertions that linear models are interpretable and that deep neural networks are not.

+### 2015

+* [The Residual-based Predictiveness Curve - A Visual Tool to Assess the Performance of Prediction Models](https://www.ncbi.nlm.nih.gov/pubmed/26676377); Giuseppe Casalicchio, Bernd Bischl, Anne-Laure Boulesteix, Matthias Schmid; The RBP (residual-based predictiveness) curve reflects both the calibration and the discriminatory power of a prediction model.
+In addition, the curve can be conveniently used to conduct valid performance checks and marker comparisons.
+The RBP curve is implemented in the R package RBPcurve.

 ### 2009

 * [How to Explain Individual Classification Decisions](https://arxiv.org/pdf/0912.1128.pdf), David Baehrens, Timon Schroeter, Stefan Harmeling, Motoaki Kawanabe, Katja Hansen, Klaus-Robert Muller; (from abstract) The only method that is currently able to provide such explanations are decision trees. ...
 Model agnostic method, introduces *explanation vectors* that summarise steepness of changes of model decisions as function of model inputs.